ministryofjustice/moj-frontend/docs/components/messages.md

 eleventyNavigation:
   key: Messages
   parent: Components
-  excerpt: 'Use this component in your service to display a list of messages in chronological order between different people or systems. '
+  excerpt: "Use this component in your service to display a list of messages in chronological order between different people or systems. "
 ---

 {% example "/examples/messages", 500 %}